justUlik/justUlik/README.md

 ### Hi there 😊, I am Uliana Eskova

-I am studying in the IT class of the Moscow school called Silaedr.
+I am studying in the IT class of the Moscow school called Silaeder.
 This is a great place where people can study hard and make interesting projects.

 ***👩🏻‍💻 These are mine***